jamesrayman/Ero/docs/euclid.md

 References and Types are non-assignable.
 That is, no variable in Euclid is allowed to be of type Reference or Type.
 Using a Type object in an assignment (explicit or implicit) will result in an error.

-The only implicit type conversion in Euclid is from Reference to another type, done when a Reference is used in any operation which does not explicitly take a reference as a parameter.
+The only implicit type conversion in Euclid is from Reference to another type, specifically, from a Reference to the value which it references.
+This is done when a Reference is used in any operation which does not explicitly take a reference as a parameter.

 There are no custom types in Euclid.